 By Dushyant Shekhawat May.
 15, 2018

 Since the 2014 election, a certain breed of citizens has watched from the sidelines as “their country” was swept by the BJP wave: the liberal optimist.
-A good liberal optimist remains ensconced in their ivory tower, is woke to global affairs but disconnected from the pulse of the nation, and is shocked by the Karnataka verdict.
+A good liberal optimist remains ensconced in their ivory tower, is woke to global affairs but disconnected from the pulse of the nation, yet celebrating today's election results.

-o all the people who’ve been complaining about the lack of nail-biting action in this edition of the IPL, the Karnataka state assembly elections must have been like manna from heaven.
-From the campaign to the results, the entire affair has had more twists and turns than the trailer of Race 3 – and the dust has not yet settled.
+o all the people who’ve been following the results of the state elections, the news that the Congress has taken the lead over BJP in three crucial states must feel like manna from heaven.
+From the campaign to the results, the entire affair has had more twists and turns than the trailer of Captain Marvel – and the dust has not yet settled.

 They go by many names in today’s India – librandu, chai-sutta brigade, sickular, libtard.
 They’re avid followers of the news, but can’t stand Arnab Goswami.
 They tweet about the plight of the country’s farmers while digging into a bucket of KFC, and watch films exclusively by Anurag Kashyap.

-The strongest thread tying them all together is that they, much like JD(S) leader Danish Ali, will “do everything to keep the BJP out of power”.
+The strongest thread tying them all together is that they do not want to see BJP in power.
 They’ve been relegated to the sidelines since 2014, and watched as “their country” was swept away by a Modi wave.
 Since then, they’ve haplessly observed state after state unambiguously trust the BJP with the mandate during regional elections.

 Like Arsenal fans, they’ve held on to hope of the glory days returning.
 These are the liberal optimists.

-Much like long-suffering Arsenal fans however, they’ve had to endure a long series of disappointments before Karnataka.
-Even this election, where for once it seemed like the odds were not heavily stacked in the BJP’s favour, must have come as a bit of a shocker as the party claimed the single largest share of seats in the assembly.
-Now, as the Congress and JD(S) scramble to put together a coalition government, the anti-BJP crowd can only watch with their hearts in their mouths and pray that this one goes their way.
+Much like long-suffering Arsenal fans however, they’ve had to endure a long series of disappointments, until Karnataka.
+Even then, where for once it seemed like the odds were not heavily stacked in the BJP’s favour, the party claimed the single largest share of seats in the assembly.
+The Congress’ and JD(S)’s scramble to put together a coalition government must have had the anti-BJP crowd watching and praying with their hearts in their mouths, until HD Kumaraswamy finally put them at ease.

 It’s cute, really, the way our armchair liberals hold on to hope even when the evidence of the masses buying what the BJP is selling is staring them right in the face.